flhuihui1001/Big-data-Hadoop-and-spark/README.md

 * The second line `-D mapreduce.job.reduces=0` tells the job that you want zero reduce tasks.
 This is a map-only job since all we are doing is filtering and not aggregating.
 * The third line `-D stream.non.zero.exit.is.failure=false` is another parameter for the streaming job which tells Hadoop to not fail on task error.
 This is necessary in this case because Hadoop is expecting output from every map task, but since we are filtering the data the majority of the tasks will not have an output.
 Without this parameter, the job will fail.
 * The fourth line `-input [[input-file]]` tells the job where your source file(s) are.
 These files need to be either in HDFS or S3.
 If you specify a directory, all files in the directory will be used as inputs
-* The fifth line `-output [[output-location]]` tells the job where to store the output of the job, either in HDFS or S3. **This parameter is just a name of a location, and it must not exist before running the job otherwise it will fail.**
+* The fifth line `-output [[output-location]]` tells the job where to store the output of the job, either in HDFS or S3. **This parameter is just a name of a location, and it must not exist before running the job otherwise the job will fail.**
 * The sixth line `-mapper "/bin/grep \"fnard:-1 fnok:-1 cark:-1 gnuck:-1\""` is the actual mapper process.

 When you finish running the Hadoop Streaming jobs, you will need to extract the results from **HDFS** using `hdfs dfs -cat [[location_in_hdfs]] | sort > [[output_file]]` and create and commit three files: `p2_3_results.txt`, `p2_4_results.txt`, `p2_5_results.txt`.